 Therefore, even though in the minds of most peopleis the “everything store” in reality, its revenue generation shows us that it has become a way more complex organizations, that also has a good chunk of advertising revenue and third-party services.

-For instance, Google and Facebook:isn’t a key player with its AWS, in the cloud space.
-And also a key player in the digital advertising space, together with
+For instance, Google and Facebook:is also a key player with its AWS, in the cloud space.
+And as well a key player in the digital advertising space, together with

 business model.has been widely investing in its technological infrastructure since the 2000s, which eventually turned like a key component of its